sumanxcodes/quizora/README.md

 # Quizora

-This repository contains the backend for Quizora Python based game using Django.
-The backend is designed to provide a RestFul API (API app) and interactive platform for students, teachers, and administrators.
-It allows users to create, manage, and participate in quizzes tailored to educational purposes, with a focus on arithmetic quizzes.
-The app is built with a clean and scalable structure, leveraging Django's robust framework for rapid development and deployment.
+This repository is a backend for Quizora, a Python-based desktop quiz game.
+This backend service is built using Django Web and a framework for Python.
+It has two components (apps): Dashboard and RESTful API.
+**[Dashboard](#dashboard)**: Interactive platform for students, teachers and administrators.
+It helps to visualise students' progress in the Game and what units students need to focus on.
+**[RestFul API](#restful-api)**: Serves as a communication service between the Game and the Database using API endpoints.
+It is built using Django's Rest Framework for rapid development and deployment.

-## Features
+## Restful API
 - **Role-Based Access Control**:
   - **Admin**: Can manage users, quizzes, and view reports.
   - **Teacher**: Can create and manage quiz questions.